-The law office of William Heath is a professional, full service practice law firm specializing in real estate, business formation, sales and acquisition with estate planning for our clients.
+Heath Law PC is a professional, full service practice law firm specializing in real estate, business formation, sales and acquisition with estate planning for our clients.

-We are dedicated to providing our clients and business partners with a complete transactional soluction combining the personal attention of yester year with the technology of tomorrow.
+We are dedicated to providing our clients and business partners with a complete transactional solution combining the decades of experience with the technology of today.

 Our goal is to make your closing a smooth, seamless process.
 Over the last 20 years, our attorneys and staff have handled thousands of transactions.
-We have the experience to tackle almost any problem involving real property while using the latest technology and tranking systems, working behind the scenes, to make your experience as quickly and easily as possible.
+We have the experience to tackle almost any problem involving real property while using the latest technology and tracking systems, all while working behind the scenes to make your experience as quick and easy as possible.

 Under Georgia law, an attorney is required to prepare many of the important documents related to the closing on your property.
 The attorney will ultimately be responsible for insuring that your property comes complete with a clean, clear title in your name, with no liens or taxes owed from the past.

 Your real estate agent guided you through finding the house, negotiating the price and signing contracts.
 Your mortgage broker then helped you find the right financing for your new home, getting you approved and working with you to get the final terms for your loan.
 Even though you probably have not even talked on the phone yet, the closing attorney has been working behind the scenes for weeks, coordinating between the lender, the broker and the agents.
 When you finally get to the table, what you see is the results of everyone’s efforts in completing the purchase of your new home.

 If you imagined your home purchase as a football game, your closing is fourth and goal at the one-yard line.
 The closing attorney is the quarterback, he huddles everyone together at the closing table, makes sure everything runs smoothly and hands you your keys at the end….touchdown!